puckowski/Sling.js/docs/api-core.md

 ```

 ## s.route
-__void s.route ( hashUrl, params = { } )__
+__object s.route ( hashUrl, params = { } )__

 Navigate to the hash-based route according to a previously defined route.
 May specify route parameters as an object.
+Returns the component that was routed to.

 Example route call: